Philip Guston Now

-Published to accompany the first retrospective museum exhibition of Guston's art in 15 years—temporarily postponed due to the COVID-19 pandemic—this book traces the unconventional path of this hugely important painter (1913–1980), whose constant aesthetic reinvention defies easy categorization.
+Published to accompany the first retrospective museum exhibition of Guston's art in recent years, this book traces the unconventional path of this hugely important painter (1913–1980), whose constant aesthetic reinvention defies easy categorization.

 Incisive essays from leading art historians reveal Guston's thematic influences and interests, while an authoritative, illustrated chronology shares many new discoveries about his life and work.
 We also hear from 10 of the most relevant artists of our day—including Glenn Ligon, Amy Sillman, Art Spiegelman, and Rirkrit Tiravanija—for whom Guston's work has served as inspiration.